China Film Archive: Later developments (1980–present)

 By 1980, under the leadership of Wang Hui, the Archive had acquired 10,000 film titles, in which 30% of these were nitrate copies.
 In 1984, the Archive partnered with the Cinema Research Office of the Institute of Art Research, to establish the China Film Art Research Centre (CFARC).
 The CFARC currently participates in research and restoration projects, as a division of the Archive.
 During the 1980s the Archive organised several, week-long screenings of Chinese films in which Chinese scholars and critics also become involved in the Archive through delivering papers.
 During this time the Archive held notable pre-release screenings of films such as Transmigration in December 1988, an event attended by Beijing Film Critics Li Tuo and Zheng Dongtian.

 Under the leadership of Chen Jingliang from 1988 to 2006, The CFARC expanded and by 1999 the CFARC expanded its vault to store 25,000 Chinese and foreign films and had 15,000 books, magazines and other written materials in their archive.
 In 2005, in celebration of the Archive's centenary anniversary, a new building was opened.

-As of 2020, the Archive was led by Sun Xianghui, who was also a Guest Professor at the MACAU University of Science and Technology.
+As of 2020, the Archive was led by Sun Xianghui, who was also a guest professor at the MACAU University of Science and Technology.
 The Archive continues with film restoration efforts and has hosted numerous national conferences discussing subsections of film genres.
 In addition, the Archive assisted in regulating imported and exported films to and from China.
 The Archive currently holds historical artefacts – besides film prints – including photographs and documentaries of notable events.
 The Beijing Archive is separated into two sections, with one specifically for film and another section for written materials including scripts.

 In 2012 the archive began to screen silent, Chinese animated films with an arranged, musical accompaniment.
 This is notable as the practise of screening silent with live music was not common.

 In 2018, the journal Contemporary Animation (Dangdai Donghua) was launched by the State Administration of Press, Publication, Radio, Film and Television and the China Film Art Research Center.
 The journal is published on a quarterly basis and is notable as the only academic journal in mainland China to focus specifically on film animation.
-Each issue is separated into subtopics including new research, observation, education and new ‘theory hotspots’.
+Each issue is separated into subtopics including new research, observation, education and new 'theory hotspots'.

-The film magazine, China Film Int., was established in 2020 as a collaborative project between the Archive and the non-profit organisation, the UK-China Film Collab.
-The magazine contains articles in English, from students, researchers and freelance journalists, about news on Chinese cinema and discursive pieces on contemporary cinema and animation.
-It is edited and published by the Archive.